Scalable tensor methods for nonuniform hypergraphs: Tensor times same vector for hypergraphs

 While this generating function simplifies the exposition of these algorithms, in practice we require an efficient means of extracting the appropriate coefficient from the generating function.
 Accordingly, we present two different options for evaluating the generating function approach, a subset expansion approach, \hyperref[alg:SubEx]{\subEx}, which runs in time $\bigTheta{\paren{\size{e} + \log_2(r)}2^{\size{e}}}$, and a modification of the fast Fourier transform (FFT)~\cite{cooley1965algorithm} approach to polynomial multiplication, \hyperref[alg:fftG]{\fftG}, which runs in time $\bigTheta{\size{e} r\log_2(r)}$.
 We note the runtimes of these two algorithms are asymptotically equivalent for edges of size $\log_2(r) + \log_2\log_2(r) + \bigTheta{1}$, with \hyperref[alg:SubEx]{\subEx} asymptotically faster for smaller edges and \hyperref[alg:fftG]{\fftG} for larger edges.
 For convenience, we assume all edges of size at most $\log_2(r) + \log_2\log_2(r)$ are evaluated using \hyperref[alg:SubEx]{\subEx} and larger edges are evaluated via \hyperref[alg:fftG]{\fftG}.
 Figure~\ref{fig:faster} plots the edge size region where subset expansion outperforms FFT (and vice-versa).
+It is interesting to note that difference in run-times between the two approaches can be understood by which computationally efficient sub-routines are being used.
+For instance, the \hyperref[alg:fftG]{\fftG} relies on the FFT as a computationally efficient subroutine, and as a consequence must take the time to form all the degree $r$ polynomials associated with the edge $e$ and operate on these polynomials (which are larger than the original edge).
+In contrast to this approach, \hyperref[alg:SubEx]{\subEx} relies on the fact that arbitrary coefficients of exponential generating functions can be efficiently evaluated.
+In particular, \hyperref[alg:SubEx]{\subEx} relies on the fact that $e^{at}\prod_{i=1}^{k}\paren{e^{b_it} - 1}$ can be expanded to

+The $t^r$ coefficient of each of these summands can then be trivially evaluated.
+Thus, there is an exponential dependence on the edge size and minimal dependence on the maximum edge size $r$.

+While not explored in this work, we note that further asymptotic speed-ups are possible by hybridizing these two approaches.
+Specifically, by partitioning the edge $e$ into small sets $e_1, \ldots, e_k$ of size approximately $\log\log(r)$, the full generating function for these can be calculated for the sets individually using a variant of the \hyperref[alg:SubEx]{\subEx} approach and then this set of generating functions could be combined using the FFT.